Doctor of Philosophy (Ph.D.) Major in Geography

 GEO 7372.
 Seminar in Geographic Information Science.

 This course deals with advanced and current research issues in Geographic Information Science.
-Based on this objective, the course aims at educating doctoral students to conduct research in Geographic Information Science as well as develop innovative applications of Geographic Information Science.
-May be repeated for credit with a different topic.
+Based on this objective, the course prepares doctoral students to conduct original research in the theoretical and methodological aspects of Geographic Information Science as well as develop innovative applications of Geographic Information Science.
+It covers the most current literature and cutting-edge research themes in various topical areas of Geographic Information Science.
+The course may be repeated for credit with a different topic.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.